 Non-solicit clauses may not always run for the same time frame as non-competes, and they can be different for former patients than for former co-workers.
 Some contracts that forbid soliciting patients nonetheless include provisions requiring the old employer to provide contact information for the departed doctor if a patient asks.
 The transfer of medical records may also be addressed.

 Still another departure issue (and one that may arise even before departure, relates to confidentiality and intellectual property rights.
 Apart from their contracts, doctors have both an ethical and legal obligation to keep information about patients confidential, but some contracts make these obligations explicit.
 Further, an obligation to keep the employer’s business information confidential may be included as well.
 Often there’s no definition of what constitutes protected business information, beyond perhaps a statement that any “non-public” information is included.
-If possible, a less nebulous and more limited definition should be sought.
+If possible, a more limited definition should be sought.